Our Veterinary Services

 Central Whidbey Veterinary Services offers a full range of medical care for your pets and livestock.
-Preventative care is the foundation of our practice, to ensure a long, healthy life for your pets and the long-term health of your herd.
+Preventative care is the foundation of our practice, focused on providing a long, healthy life for your pets and the productive health of your herd.
 In addition to emergency veterinary care, we provide the following routine services:

-Preventative care starts with vaccinating your pets against deadly viral diseases.
-Beginning at eight weeks of age for puppies and 6 weeks for kittens they can begin receiving their DA2PP or FVRCP respectively and their rabies vaccine.
+Preventative care starts with vaccinating your pets against deadly viral and bacterial diseases.
+Puppies and kittens usually begin their DAPP and FVRCP vaccines, respectively, at 8 weeks of age.
+Rabies vaccination can begin at 12 weeks.
+Additional vaccines are available and recommended based on the anticipated lifestyle of your pet.
 It is recommended that all animals receive periodic booster shots based on their lifestyle and risk of exposure.
 Our clinic will work with you to determine which vaccines are most beneficial for your individual pet.

 In addition to eliminating unwanted breeding, spaying and neutering provides many health benefits including reduced risk of mammary cell, ovarian or testicular cancer and reduced behavioral issues associated with sex hormones.

 Our veterinary staff is passionate about sharing our knowledge of animals with the community.
-We are proud supporters of 4-H education and getting youth involved in animal care and compassion.
-Email us today to ask about our participation in your upcoming community events!
+We are proud supporters of 4-H education and getting youth involved in animal husbandry.
+Call us today to ask about our participation in your upcoming community events!

-We can provide a Certificate of Veterinary Inspection to any animal for the purpose of interstate and intrastate travel, sale, exhibition, ownership change and more.
-We also provide health certificates for airline travel upon request.
+We are USDA-certified to provide small and large animals with Certificates of Veterinary Inspection (CVIs) for the purpose of interstate and international travel, sale, exhibition, ownership change and more.